sammosummo/sammosummo.github.io/_posts/2020-09-02-references.md

 found at the end of the document).
 Unfortunately, references in non-traditional media, such as blog posts, can be frustratingly lackluster.

-Since this website is mostly about science, I really wanted it to have a strong reference system, like those found in academic journals, with both inline citations and bibliographies.
+Since this website is mostly about science, I wanted it to have a strong reference system, like those found in academic journals, with both inline citations and bibliographies.
 Crucially, I didn't want to simply type everything by hand every time, since doing so would take forever and would likely introduce many errors.
-Like many academics, I use [reference management software](https://en.wikipedia.org/wiki/Reference_management_software) routinely as part of my day job, which really takes the sting out of references.
+Like many academics, I use [reference management software](https://en.wikipedia.org/wiki/Reference_management_software) routinely as part of my day job, which takes the sting out of references when writing manuscripts.
 So I cobbled together a loose "system" that vaguely resembles the functionality of a reference manager specifically for this website.
 It's not a particularly elegant solution, but it gets the job done reasonably well.
 This post describes my system.

 ## Getting references

 I've used practically every major reference manager over the years.
 My favorite by, a long way, is [Zotero](https://www.zotero.org/).
-Among Zotero's many useful feature is the "magic wand" button, which will quickly add items along with all metadata to the library given the ISBN, DOI, or PubMed ID.
-You get slight but annoying differences in the metadata for a given item if you use the different identifiers, but so long as you use DOI wherever possible, it works well most of the time.
+Among Zotero's many useful features is the "magic wand" button, which quickly adds items along with all metadata to the library given the ISBN, DOI, or PubMed ID.
+You get slight but annoying differences in the metadata if you use the different identifiers, but so long as you use DOI wherever possible, it works well most of the time.

 My Zotero library contains all the references I need for work.
-Since the references for this website are generally a subset of those, I wanted to make Jekyll talk to my Zotero library to grab the references for each blog post.
+Since the references for this website are a subset of those, I wanted to make Jekyll talk to my Zotero library to grab the references needed for each blog post.
 I couldn't come up with a fully automated way of doing this, unfortunately.
 Instead, I wrote a Python script to extract metadata from each item in my Zotero library and store it in a [YAML](https://yaml.org/) file.
 By placing this YAML file in Jekyll's special `_data` directory, the metadata gets read into Jekyll and is accessible via [Liquid](https://shopify.github.io/liquid/)